Fiordor/GPX-FEMECV/README.md

 # GPX-FEMECV
 React Native project.
-Use local storage with SQLite, Leaflet as map library, FlashList render more than 600 items and read and HTMLParse to parse html info.
-Read every hiking trail page from FEMECV and parse HTML public pages into data to work with, also parse GPX files (XML data) int data to work with too.
+Use SQLite to local storage, Leaflet as map library, FlashList to render more than 600 items and HTMLParse to parse html info.
+Read every hiking trail page from FEMECV and parse HTML public pages into data to work with, also parse GPX files (XML data) into data to work with too.
 Finally, show the route of the trail.
 The most of the code is tested and its efficiency has been analyzed to run the application as fast as it can.

 <img src="./doc_img/screens.png" height="250" alt="screens">